 Segments contain unique elements.
 These elements are position based.
 In X12 they are separated by an asterisk.

 Diving deeper into an EDI transaction, we encounter the concept of “qualifiers.”
 Qualifiers are unique identifiers that describe the data in the transaction.
+For example, below ST in the N1 segment means Ship-To Address.
+You could also see a qualifier like SF (ship-from) or BT (bill-to).

 Following translation, the business documents are transmitted to a partner using a communication channel like AS2 or another secure internet protocol such as SFTP.
 In some cases, a third-party EDI network provider or VAN provider is used to transmit the documents.
 After receiving the EDI documents, the receiver then uses EDI translation software to convert the documents to data in their internal formats.